williamdemeo/cs370-spring2022/projects/Project3/README.md

 from your local autograder, and a copy of all your code.
 You do not need to submit any other files. -->

-**Evaluation:** Your code will be autograded for technical correctness.
+**Evaluation**.
+Your code will be autograded for technical correctness.
 Please *do not* change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
 However, the correctness of your implementation \-- not the autograder\'s judgements